LUMIVERO/C6-Citation-Style-Scripts/readme.de.md

 [CDA005](https://github.com/Citavi/C6-Citation-Style-Scripts/tree/master/Components/CDA%20Date/CDA005%20Display%20name%20of%20month%20independent%20of%20style%20language) Display name of month independent of style language

-[CDA006](https://github.com/Citavi/C6-Citation-Style-Scripts/tree/master/Components/CDA%20Date/CDA006%20Display%20o.%20J.%20if%20year%20of%20publication%20is%20unknown) Display o.
-J. if year of publication is unknown
+[CDA006](https://github.com/Citavi/C6-Citation-Style-Scripts/tree/master/Components/CDA%20Date/CDA006%20Display%20o.%20J.%20if%20year%20of%20publication%20is%20unknown) Display "o.
+J." (ohne Jahr / no year) if year of publication is unknown

 [CDA007](https://github.com/Citavi/C6-Citation-Style-Scripts/tree/master/Components/CDA%20Date/CDA007%20Display%20date%20as%20ordinal%20number%20in%20English) Display date as ordinal number in English

 [CDA008](https://github.com/Citavi/C6-Citation-Style-Scripts/tree/master/Components/CDA%20Date/CDA008%20Advanced%20date%20formatting) Advanced date formatting

-[CDA009](https://github.com/Citavi/C6-Citation-Style-Scripts/tree/master/Components/CDA%20Date/CDA009%20Prefix%20%2B%20suffix%20for%20Access%20Date%20depending%20on%20the%20content%20of%20the%20Language%20field) Prefix + suffix for Access Date depending on the content of the Language field
+[CDA009](https://github.com/Citavi/C6-Citation-Style-Scripts/tree/master/Components/CDA%20Date/CDA009%20Prefix%20%2B%20suffix%20for%20Access%20Date%20depending%20on%20the%20content%20of%20the%20Language%20field) Prefix + suffix for "Access Date" depending on the content of the "Language" field

 ## CED Auflagen

 [CED001](https://github.com/Citavi/C6-Citation-Style-Scripts/tree/master/Components/CED%20Edition/CED001%20Only%20output%20edition%20if%20it%20is%20not%201) Only output edition if it is not 1

-[CED003](https://github.com/Citavi/C6-Citation-Style-Scripts/tree/master/Components/CED%20Edition/CED003%20Prefix%20%2B%20suffix%20for%20Edition%20depending%20on%20the%20content%20of%20the%20Language%20field) Prefix + suffix for Edition depending on the content of the Language field
+[CED003](https://github.com/Citavi/C6-Citation-Style-Scripts/tree/master/Components/CED%20Edition/CED003%20Prefix%20%2B%20suffix%20for%20Edition%20depending%20on%20the%20content%20of%20the%20Language%20field) Prefix + suffix for edition depending on the content of the "Language" field

 ## COT Andere

-[COT001](https://github.com/Citavi/C6-Citation-Style-Scripts/tree/master/Components/COT%20Other/COT001%20Prefix%20%2B%20suffix%20for%20Volume%20depending%20on%20the%20content%20of%20the%20Language%20field) Prefix + suffix for Volume depending on the content of the Language field
+[COT001](https://github.com/Citavi/C6-Citation-Style-Scripts/tree/master/Components/COT%20Other/COT001%20Prefix%20%2B%20suffix%20for%20Volume%20depending%20on%20the%20content%20of%20the%20Language%20field) Prefix + suffix for volume depending on the content of the "Language" field

-[COT002](https://github.com/Citavi/C6-Citation-Style-Scripts/tree/master/Components/COT%20Other/COT002%20Prefix%20%2B%20suffix%20for%20Number%20depending%20on%20the%20content%20of%20the%20Language%20field) Prefix + suffix for Number depending on the content of the Language field
+[COT002](https://github.com/Citavi/C6-Citation-Style-Scripts/tree/master/Components/COT%20Other/COT002%20Prefix%20%2B%20suffix%20for%20Number%20depending%20on%20the%20content%20of%20the%20Language%20field) Prefix + suffix for number depending on the content of the "Language" field

 [COT003](https://github.com/Citavi/C6-Citation-Style-Scripts/tree/master/Components/COT%20Other/COT003%20Suppress%20back%20reference%20if%20reference%20and%20back%20reference%20occur%20in%20the%20same%20footnote) Suppress back reference if reference and back reference occur in the same footnote

-[COT004](https://github.com/Citavi/C6-Citation-Style-Scripts/tree/master/Components/COT%20Other/COT004%20Suppress%20output%20of%20Quotes%20page%20if%20Quotes%20page%20is%20identical%20to%20the%20article's%20first%20page) Suppress output of Quotes page if Quotes page is identical to the article's first page
+[COT004](https://github.com/Citavi/C6-Citation-Style-Scripts/tree/master/Components/COT%20Other/COT004%20Suppress%20output%20of%20Quotes%20page%20if%20Quotes%20page%20is%20identical%20to%20the%20article's%20first%20page) Suppress output of citation page if citation page is identical to the article's first page

 [COT005](https://github.com/Citavi/C6-Citation-Style-Scripts/tree/master/Components/COT%20Other/COT005%20Output%20number%20of%20citations) Output number of citations